FireDynamics/propti/README.md

 ## ToDo

 1. find a better name
+2. collect currently used templates, strategies and code snippets
 3. collect and evaluate requirements and needed features
 4. define process and boundarys
 6. define features